igraph/python-igraph/doc/source/tutorials/minimum_spanning_trees/minimum_spanning_trees.rst

     g = ig.Graph.Lattice([5, 5], circular=False)
     g.es["weight"] = [random.randint(1, 20) for _ in g.es]

-We then call |spanning_tree|_, making sure to pass in the randomly generated weights.
+We then call :meth:`igraph.Graph.spanning_tree`, making sure to pass in the randomly generated weights.

 .. code-block:: python